zachbarth/minimalist-game-framework/README.md

 If you hit Alt+Enter while the game is running it will toggle between windowed and fullscreen:
 * When running windowed the window will be the same size as the specified resolution.
-* When running fullscreen the game will scale up to fit your screen, and will automatically letterbox if the aspect ratios do not match.
+* When running fullscreen the game will scale up to fit your screen, and will automatically letterbox if the aspect ratios do not match so that the contents are not distorted.

 # Appendix 2: Resizable Textures #

-Most of the asset types supported are straight forward, but support is also included for something ambiguously called a "resizable texture".
+Most of the asset types supported should be fairly obvious, but this framework also supports something ambiguously called a "resizable texture".
 Sometimes also called "nine-patches" or "border textures", these are textures that are divided into nine areas (specified at load time as numerical offsets from the edges) so that they can be drawn at different sizes without distorting the edges.
 The following example shows a resizable texture for a button created and drawn with the following code:

 ```
-ResizableTexture button = Engine.LoadResizableTexture("button.png", 0, 0, 0, 0);`
+ResizableTexture button = Engine.LoadResizableTexture("button.png", 20, 20, 20, 40);`
 Engine.DrawResizableTexture(button, new Bounds2(10, 40, 50, 80));
 Engine.DrawResizableTexture(button, new Bounds2(70, 20, 100, 60));
 Engine.DrawResizableTexture(button, new Bounds2(180, 10, 70, 100));